 - narrative and non-narrative sequencing

 - a variety of different methods of image-making include drawing, photography, and collage.

 - Numerous sources for collage - printed materials, magazines, etc.

 - Colored papers - cardstock, construction, “scrapbook” papers (some to be provided by instructor)

 - Preferred drawing material - pencils, inks, charcoal, etc.

 - Illustration/Bristol/Mixed Media paper sheets or pad, 14 x 17

 Level of Study: This class is suggested for individuals with some observational drawing experience.
 Basic knowledge of drawing materials and techniques is expected.
 Projects will not be limited to drawing alone, however.

-LOCATION: This class will be a hybrid of online meetings (likely held via Zoom) and a few in-person meetings (at our Walnut Hills studio – 656 East McMillan, 45206).
+LOCATION: This class will be a hybrid of online meetings (held via Zoom) and in-person meetings (at our Walnut Hills studio – 656 East McMillan, 45206).
 The instructor will work with students to determine the most productive type of meeting for the evolution of the course work.
 She will communicate the schedule for each meeting well in advance and in accordance with developing recommendations of healthcare professionals.